 Weight: 254 g/m² according to the manufacturer, 265 g/m² counted by us

 Size: long 6 (503 cm measured by us)

 Rucksack carry with Tibetian knotless finish

 Weird Slings is a “weird” younger sibling of the Polish brand Woven Bliss whose spiritual mother is the same lady, Eliza Jankowska.
 Woven Bliss wraps are elegant, with relatively subtle patterns and colourways and belong to the, let’s say, middle class as to their price.
-Weird Slings should be their cheaper, more casual, “crazier” eko-bio-fairtrade alternative (similarly to Wild Slings and ROAR) – for example, the wraps are packed in polyester backpacks made out of recycled plastic bottles.
+Weird Slings should be their cheaper, more casual, “crazier” eko-bio-fairtrade alternative (similarly to Wild Slings and ROAR) – for example, the wraps are packed in polyester backpacks made of recycled plastic bottles.

 I must say that the bulldogs, among other Weird Slings patterns (with the motto being “Be weird, like us!”), are probably the least “weird”.
 Do you want a wrap with flies (or what kind of insects that should be), donuts or dripping ice-cream cones?
 Weird Slings have exactly such wraps in their offer, while planning such designs as pizza slices, toadstools or cupcakes.